vbsteven/gtk-kotlin-native/README.md

   * Override the `typeName` property with the name for your class.
   * Override the `parentType` property with the `typeInfo` object from your parent class.
   * Override `classInit` and install any signals, actions or properties your widget provides.
-* Add a secondary constructor that calls `newInstance()` from your companion object and pass the resulting pointer to the primary constructor.
+* Add a secondary constructor that calls `newInstancePointer()` from your companion object and pass the resulting pointer to the primary constructor.
 * (optional) The secondary constructor block can assign instance properties from your constructor arguments.

 An example for a custom widget named `MyWidget` that extends the libadwaita `Bin` widget and provides an action and a signal: